zerangmajid/mlops-zoomcamp/cohorts/2025/03-orchestration/homework.md

     return df
 ```

-Let's adjust it and apply to the data we loaded in question 3.
+Let's apply to the data we loaded in question 3.

 What's the size of the result?

 - 2,903,766
 - 3,103,766